neekolas/node-wiki/help/en.md

 - __audio__ link to create an audio element
 - __video__ link to create a video element
 - __slideshare__ link to embed a slideshare presentation

-##Internal Linking

-To link to another wiki page you can simply use the normal link functionality of the editor, select _Wiki link_ and choose a page from the select box.
-The links are shown with title an path divided by a pipe ("|") and sorted by path.

 ##Versions